Lincoln (novel): William Seward

 Seward was the U.S Secretary of State and is depicted as a handsome, yet politically cunning rival of Lincoln.
 Initially Seward was a believer that the Southern States should be allowed to pursue their legal right of independence; however, under Lincoln's leadership he came to understand the importance of unification.
 He was an outspoken member of Lincoln's cabinet, and oversaw the war effort.

 Salmon P. Chase

 Chase was Lincoln's Secretary of the U.S Treasury during most of his first term in office, and is depicted as being as interested in developing his candidacy for the 1864 presidential election as he was in his cabinet role.
 He, like many other politicians, doubted Lincoln's leadership ability, believing that only a more radical abolitionist than Lincoln (someone like Chase himself) would be able to guide the country through its time of great peril.
 Lincoln shrewdly neutralized Chase's insurgent candidacy for the Republican nomination in 1864 and Chase is left humbled and with limited prospects.

-Edwin Stanton

-Edwin Stanton was the U.S. Secretary of War.
-Known to Lincoln as "Mars," Stanton was tasked with repairing the poor reputation and image of the War Department that was due to his predecessor's mismanagement.
-He is represented as a large, firm man who often was condescending to others' contribution.
-He did not have a favorable opinion of Lincoln, but nonetheless worked hard under his command.